scverse/governance/in_progress/mission-statement.md

 ## Goals

-We want to make single cell omics data analysis as accesible as possible.
+We want to make single cell omics data analysis as accessible as possible.
 This means

 * Interoperability -- we focus on developing open, standardized, and interchangeable file formats and keep our data openly accessible.
 * Diversity -- we believe in removing barriers to participation in research, including economic factors and institutional culture.
 Our tools will have the most impact if they are developed by and for a diverse community.